Openstack: Some first steps (revisited with Opentofu)

 --dns-nameserver 8.8.8.8 --gateway 10.202.254.1 \

-Once defined both networks, we have to run the magic command again.
+Once defined both networks in our .tf files, we have to run the magic command again.

-tofu applyAnd you will see with the command openstack network list that there are 2 new net networs (ext-net and internal) - Don't care about the 3rd one in the picture, at this stage we can consider it as "fully internal to openstack".
+tofu applyAnd you will see with the command openstack network list that there are 2 new net networs (ext-net and internal) - Don't care if you see a 3rd one in the picture, at this stage we can consider it as "fully internal to Openstack".

 Router Creation